Geometric descriptions for the polarization for nonparaxial optical fields: a tutorial: Stokes-Gell-Mann parameters

 \subsection{Definition of the parameters}

-Rather than writing each Gell-Mann matrix separately, we directly write the $3\times3$ polarization matrix $\mathbf{\Gamma}$ as a linear combination of these matrices:
+Rather than writing here each Gell-Mann matrix separately, we directly write the $3\times3$ polarization matrix $\mathbf{\Gamma}$ as a linear combination of these matrices:

 where the parameters $S_0$ and $S_{mn}$ are the nine nonparaxial analogs of the Stokes parameters, referred to here as the Stokes-Gell-Mann parameters.
 To extract the Gell-Mann matrix associated with each parameter, we simply set this parameter to 2 and the others to zero in the expression above.
-It is worth noting a difference between the Pauli and the Gell-mann matrices: while the Pauli matrices have the same norm (defined as the square root of the trace of their square) as the $2\times2$ identity matrix used to complete the set, namely $\sqrt{2}$, the corresponding is not true for the Gell-mann matrices (with norm $\sqrt{2}$) and the $3\times3$ identity (with norm $\sqrt{3}$).
-There are therefore different possible conventions for the normalization factors of $S_0$ with respect to the others; the reason for choice used here will become apparent in what follows.
+The explicit form for these matrices as well as some of their properties are given in Appendix~\ref{appE}.
+It is worth noting a difference between the Pauli and the Gell-mann matrices: while the Pauli matrices have the same norm (defined as the square root of the trace of their square) as the $2\times2$ identity matrix used to complete the set, namely $\sqrt{2}$, the same is not true for the Gell-mann matrices (with norm $\sqrt{2}$) and the $3\times3$ identity (with norm $\sqrt{3}$).
+There are therefore different possible conventions for the normalization factors of $S_0$ with respect to the others; the reason for the choice used here will become apparent in what follows.

 We now describe the different subsets of parameters.
 First, as in the paraxial case, the parameter $S_0$ equals the local intensity:

 the parameters $S_{1m}$ characterize discrepancies amongst the diagonal terms of the polarization matrix: